Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 • SoA

-All positions, velocities, and colors are managed in PackedArrays, with batch processing in a single _process() and _draw()
+All positions, velocities, and colors are managed with PackedArray, and batch processing is done with a single _process() and _draw()

-After 60 frames of warm-up, the arithmetic mean of 180 frames was recorded.
-Total frame time (frame_ms), update processing time (update_ms), and drawing processing time (draw_ms) are measured separately.
-The measurement environment was Windows, Godot 4.6.1 (GL Compatibility renderer), VSync OFF.
+After a 60-frame warm-up, I recorded the arithmetic mean over 180 frames.
+The total frame time (frame_ms), update processing time (update_ms), and drawing processing time (draw_ms) were measured separately.
+The test environment was Windows, Godot 4.6.1 (GL Compatibility renderer), with VSync OFF.

 soa-test-node-based-5000